cmsc398w/course_docs/documentation/src/Projects/NetworkingProject/ProjectDescription.md

 You do not need to worry about the contents of the docker files and docker compose files.

+### Note: Ticket 2 Issue

+You may see an issue related to `undefined symbol: EVP_MD_CTX_get_size_ex` on Ticket 2.
+This is related to some open bugs but you can reason about the bug by looking at the config file.

 ## Requirements

 You will need Docker installed on your machine for this project.
 Read more [here](https://www.docker.com/get-started/).

 ### Write Up (15 points each x 3 tickets)